hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/11_functional_analysis.md

 sigOE <- subset(res_tableOE, padj < 0.05)
 sigOE <- data.frame(sigOE)

-# clusterProfiler does not work as easily using gene names, so turning gene names into Ensembl IDs using biomaRt package for the significant genes and the background genes
+# clusterProfiler does not work as easily using gene names, so turning gene names into Ensembl IDs using biomaRt package for the significant genes and merge with significant results

 human <- useDataset("hsapiens_gene_ensembl",
                    useMart('ENSEMBL_MART_ENSEMBL',